Pauldwyer/Choose-your-adventure/README.md

 [ASCII Art](https://patorjk.com/software/taag/#p=display&h=3&f=Crawford2&t=deeper%0Ainto%20%0Athe%20forest) - A site that converts text to ASCII art.
 This was used for all art in the project.

+[GeeksforGeeks](https://www.geeksforgeeks.org/python-set-clear-method/) - Function for clearing terminal was taken from this site.

+[Learn Learn Scratch](https://www.youtube.com/watch?v=2h8e0tXHfk0) - Function for slow typing take from this video.